City Holding Co. Acquires 19,830 Shares of iShares 0-5 Year High Yield Corporate Bond ETF (NYSEARCA:SHYG)

-City Holding Co. raised its holdings in shares of iShares 0-5 Year High Yield Corporate Bond ETF (NYSEARCA:SHYG – Get Rating) by 22.4% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 108,271 shares of the company’s stock after acquiring an additional 19,830 shares during the quarter.
-City Holding Co.’s holdings in iShares 0-5 Year High Yield Corporate Bond ETF were worth $4,799,000 at the end of the most recent reporting period.
+City Holding Co. grew its position in shares of iShares 0-5 Year High Yield Corporate Bond ETF (NYSEARCA:SHYG – Get Rating) by 22.4% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 108,271 shares of the company’s stock after purchasing an additional 19,830 shares during the quarter.
+City Holding Co. owned approximately 0.10% of iShares 0-5 Year High Yield Corporate Bond ETF worth $4,799,000 as of its most recent SEC filing.

 See Also